RxLoutre/quasan/README.md

 ## Pipeline details

+### Versioning of analysis

+As you can start and restart Quasan in different ways, every file is created using today's date and the method in which it was created.
+Here are examples on how each fille will be named for the strain MBT42, created in the 15/02/2022 :
+1. For PacBio assembly : V15.02.22_pacbio_flye.fasta
+2. For Illumina assembly : V15.02.22_illumina_shovill_ELS4_shovill.fa *(sorry I forgot I have added _shovill twice !
+Too late now)*
+3. For hybrid assembly (PacBio + Illumina polishing ) : V15.02.22_flye_polished.fasta
+4. Annotation files use the same prefix as the assembly file, and then add "_prokka" or "_pgap" before the extension

 ### Quasan.log

 For each run, Quasan will write everything he has seen and done into its log Quasan.log.
 The log is created at the root of the STRAIN folder.
 Here is an example of Quasan's log :